-V. Privacy and Confidentiality
+IV.
+Privacy and Confidentiality

-Eastern University respects the privacy of individuals involved in any report of alleged prohibited conduct, meaning the Title IX coordinator and others responsible for carrying out this Policy will disclose information only as required to implement this Policy or by law.
-If a reporting party requests that a report of prohibited conduct remain confidential (i.e., with the reporting party's identity not being disclosed to the respondent and an investigation not being commenced), the Title IX coordinator will evaluate that request in the context of the University's responsibility to provide a safe and nondiscriminatory environment for all members of its community.
-The University may question an employee-respondent about alleged prohibited conduct without disclosing the identity of the reporting party, provided that it does not take disciplinary action against that respondent without implementing the formal complaint processes in Procedures for Resolution of Title IX Complaints against Faculty/Staff or Procedures for Resolution of University-Defined Sexual Misconduct Complaints against Faculty/Staff.
+Eastern University respects the privacy of individuals involved in any report of alleged prohibited conduct, meaning the Title IX Coordinator and others responsible for carrying out this Policy will disclose information only as required to implement this Policy or by law.
+If a Complainant requests that a report of prohibited conduct remain confidential (i.e., with the Complainant's identity not being disclosed to the Respondent and an investigation not being commenced), the Title IX Coordinator will evaluate that request in the context of the University's responsibility to provide a safe and nondiscriminatory environment for all members of its community.
+The University may question an employee-Respondent about alleged prohibited conduct without disclosing the identity of the Complainant, provided that it does not take disciplinary action against that Respondent without implementing the processes in Procedures for Resolution of Title IX Complaints against Faculty/Staff.